 Requirement Activity Timeline Decommissioning Remove residual waste for disposal in landfill or containment for appropriate disposal off site.
-Remove any signage that is no longer required At cessation of mining, progressively according to mining schedule and upon closure Rehabilitation Rehabilitation of the road domain will be undertaken as follows: Stripping any suspected contaminated soils for treatment at the bioremediation facility or containment prior to appropriate offsite disposal Ripping of compacted areas to break up hardpans Contouring to integrate with surrounding topography Replacement of subsoil and topsoil Vegetation debris spread over surface Progressively according to mining schedule Monitoring & Maintenance Monitoring of rehabilitation to be integrated into the Project's Environmental Management System.
+Remove any signage that is no longer required At cessation of mining, progressively according to mining schedule and upon closure Rehabilitation Stripping any suspected contaminated soils for treatment at the bioremediation facility or containment prior to appropriate offsite disposal Ripping of compacted areas to break up hardpans Contouring to integrate with surrounding topography Replacement of subsoil and topsoil Vegetation debris spread over surface Progressively according to mining schedule Monitoring & Maintenance Monitoring of rehabilitation to be integrated into the Project's Environmental Management System.
 Assist revegetation with additional provenance species seeding if required.
 Weed monitoring and supplementary spraying if required.
-Annually As required Annually and as
+Annually As required Annually and as required